psychoinformatics-de/studyforrest-www/src/content/Articles/reallifecognition_contest_results.rst

 anyone involved, I would also like to thank the jury members for their time and effort, as well as the Center for Behavioral Brain Sciences Magdeburg for sponsoring the awards.

+While this marks the end of the real-life cognition contest, the underlying challenge of embracing the complexity of the brain's behavior in everyday cognition remains.
+We are hoping to see more results from groups that started to work with this type of data in the near future.
+Personally, we will keep enhancing this resource to enable more and more analysis strategies.
+Please stay tuned for more releases of functional MRI data, stimulus annotations, and behavioral data over the coming weeks and months.

+Follow us on twitter (@studyforrest), or subscribe to the RSS feed (http://studyforrest.org/feeds/all.atom.xml) to stay in touch.

 Postscript
 ==========